husonlab/catrenet/README.md

 ### Export network

 The network can be exported in several image formats, including PNG, GIF, SVG and PDF.

+## Commandline tools

+The Linux and MacOS distributions have a tools directory that contains two commandline programs:

+- catlynet-tool - runs the implemented algorithms on one or more CRS input files
+- polymer-tool - generates a set of CRS input files using the binary polymer model

 ## Provided datasets